ObjectPress/object-press-starters/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create. <u>If you're interested in the project at all, please reach out.</u> Any contributions you make are **greatly appreciated**.
+Contributions are what make the open source community such an amazing place to be learn, inspire, and create. <u>If you're interested in the project, please reach out.</u> Any contributions are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)